 Let it go!
 Let it gooooo!

-Ice Ice Baby – Cheap Wine Hack #3
+Ice Ice Baby – Amazing Wine Hack #3

 The colder a wine’s temperature, the more everything potentially horrible about it becomes masked: aroma, flavor, acid and alcohol all lose their potency as a wine dips below fifty degrees.
 Ice has the advantage of not only cooling but melting, thereby diluting your atrocious vintage.
 I particularly like ice in crappy sparkling wine, because the water helps to mitigate the inevitable headache.
 However, if you don’t like water in your wine, simply stick the bottle in the freezer for as long as it will go without freezing/exploding.